sourcegraph/sourcegraph-public-snapshot/doc/dev/retrospectives/index.md

 ### Share feedback

-After the feedback period is over, aggregate all of the raw feedback into a single document and share it with the group so everyone can have at least one working day before the retrospective meeting to go over the results.
+After the feedback period is over, aggregate all of the raw feedback into a single document and share it with the group so everyone can have at least one working day before the retrospective meeting to review the results.

 ### Retrospect, together